VyacheslavIsaev/ansible-containerize-py-app/README.md

 * python_image   - base python image to host application
 * app_maintainer - maintainer of the application
 * app_image_name - don't change it unless would like to specify specific image tag.
-* app_file       - python file which contains application and is used as startup file
+* app_file         - python file which contains application and is used as startup file.
+Default: main.py
+* src_app_root     - Source of the application, from where to copy it.
+Default: ./app
+* src_requirements - Path to requirements file.
+Default: ./requirements.txt
+* src_dockerfile   - Name of the Dockerfile tempalte.
+Default file is provided.
+Default: Dockerfile.j2

 Dependencies
 ------------